Challenge Walk MS

 Q: What do we eat during Challenge Walk MS?

 A: Challenge Walk MS is a fully-supported event.
 When it comes to meals and snacks, the Wisconsin Chapter has you covered!
 There are abundant snacks at rest stops located every three miles along the route, and at the Resort.
-Walkers and Super Crew also enjoy complimentary meals including three breakfasts, three lunches and two celebration dinners.
+Walkers and Super Crew also enjoy complimentary meals including two breakfasts, three lunches and two celebration dinners.
 (We recommend you bring any supplemental foods you may need for the three-day weekend if you have special dietary needs).